-Though an administrator can create as many exclusive maestro user accesses as needed, the quantity of maestroMOBILE users is limited to the number of maestroMOBILE licences purchased by the organization.
+Though an administrator can create as many exclusive maestro user accesses as needed, the quantity of maestroMOBILE licences purchased by the organization.
 Therefore, when a new employee requires a maestroMOBILE licence, the administrator must either deactivate an existing MOBILE user or purchase an additional licence.